eduardomoraes/eduardomoraes/README.md

 - Build and lead Data Science & BI teams delivering strategic insights
 - Translate business needs into scalable data platforms and models
 - Drive digital transformation by turning dashboards into decision tools
-- Bridge the gap between IT and business with storytelling and AI
+- Bridge the gap between IT and business with storytelling and AI.

 ### 📊 Selected Projects
 📈 Sales Forecasting Engine – Created demand models that helped a new business unit break even in under 3 years.